asiah15/git-github/README.md

 # git-github
-This is part of DevOps Study
+This is part of DevOps Study Tutorials